DSIA

 Content

-A set of information structured by language for the purpose of an intended communication.
+A set of information structured by language for the purpose of intentional communication.

 Content Component (Application UI)